 District board policy states that the board reserves the right to bar from school students whose personal appearance is disruptive to the educational process and orderly operation of the school.
 Discretion to formulate reasonable dress codes is left to the administration.
+Should students be out of dress code, students will be placed in In School Suspension until a change of dress is brought to school.

 Sullivan Middle School has adopted the following Standard Code of Dress:

-- 1. Shirts must have a collar and sleeves.
+- 1. Shirts must have collars and sleeves.
 V-neck collared shirts are prohibited.
 Shirts must be polo/golf-type shirts in long or short sleeves.
-Shirts may be any solid color without a logo.
-All manufacturer's brand/slogan or other non-school logos on tops are prohibited.
-Stripes and trim colors on any tops are also prohibited. - 2.
-Sweaters and sweatshirts must be of solid color without a logo, stripes, or patterns. - 3.
-School-spirit shirts and hoodies with school logos are allowed.
-Hoods may not be worn. - 4.
-Sweaters, cardigans, crew neck and sweatshirts of any solid color (without logos) are allowed.
+Shirts may be any solid color.
+Manufacturer's brand/logo may be present on the upper left chest as long as appropriate (ex: UA, Nike Swoosh, Polo, etc.) - 2.
+Sweaters and sweatshirts must be of solid color. - 3.
+School-spirit shirts and sweatshirts with are allowed.
+Hoodies must be left in lockers. - 4.
+Sweaters, cardigans, crew neck and sweatshirts of any solid color are allowed.
 A shirt must be visible underneath the sweatshirt and sweater.
 No cropped sweaters. - 5.
 Heavy or bulky outerwear (coats and jackets) are not to be worn in class or throughout the building. - 6.
-Solid color (black, brown, khaki, gray, or navy) pants, shorts, skirts, skorts, capris, or jumpers are allowed and must be worn fitting at the waist, not below the natural waist. - 7.
-Athletic-wind pants, stretch/skinny pants, jeggings, yoga pants, jeans, and sweats are prohibited.
+Solid color (black, brown, khaki, gray, or navy) pants, shorts, skirts, skorts, capris, or jumpers are allowed and must be worn fitting at the waist, not below the natural waist. - Athletic-wind pants, stretch/skinny pants, jeggings, yoga pants, jeans (including black jeans), and sweats/fleece are prohibited.
 All pants with belt loops must be worn with a belt that is properly buckled. - 8.
 All shorts and skirts should be worn no shorter than four inches from the top of the knee.
 This will be measured from the top of the slit if on a skirt. - 9.
 Form-fitting, provocative, see-through, or torn clothing is prohibited.
 No skin can be visible between the pant and shirt at any time.

 - 10. Offensive or suggestive writing, pictures, patches on clothing (including outerwear) and belt buckles are prohibited.
 This includes advertising for alcohol, tobacco, or illegal products or depiction/promotion of racial, sexual, or violent behavior. - 11.
 Head coverings including, but not limited to, bandanas, stocking caps, do-rags (wave caps), scarves, hats or sunglasses are prohibited.
 Sweatbands are permitted void of writing. - 12.
 All students must wear shoes.
 Shoes designed to be tied or buckled must be tied or buckled.
 For safety reasons, students will not be allowed to wear shower shoes, bedroom shoes, flip-flops, slides/mules or spiked or wedged high heels more than 2 inches high.
 All shoes must have a back strap.
-Shoe straps must be sewn into the sole and not be able to pull out. - 13.
-All long jewelry (that extends beyond the collar) must be tucked in regardless of the style.
+Shoe straps must be sewn into the sole and not be able to pull out.
+Crocs should not be worn at PE as they are not safe. - 13.
+All long jewelry and accessories (that extends beyond the collar) must be tucked in regardless of the style.
 Jewelry with spikes is not permitted.
-This includes chokers, wristbands, dog leashes, chains, etc. Items that could be used as a weapon may not be worn or brought to school. - 14.
+Chokers, wristbands, dog leashes, chains, tails, etc. are prohibited.
+Items that could be used as a weapon may not be worn or brought to school. - 14.
 Clothing must be worn as the manufacturer intended.
 Shirts and jackets must not be worn tied around the waist or neck. - 15.
-Students are expected to be in school dress code on any school sponsored field study unless a school administrator has granted special permission due to the nature of the activity. - 16.
-School spirit t-shirts may only be worn on the designated spirit days.
-Spirit t-shirts may include any school sponsored club or activity. - 17.
-School administration reserves the authority to determine if a clothing item or accessory is disruptive to the safety of the learning environment.
+Students are expected to be in school dress code on any school sponsored field study unless a school administrator has granted special permission due to the nature of the activity.